mendix/docs/content/ats/howtos/ht-version-2/assert-datagrid-rows-2.md

 ## 4 Next Up

 You now learned how to assert datagrid rows with ATS.
-The next how-to is [How to increase recorder and helper coverage](increase-recorder-helper-coverage-2).
-You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+The next how-to is [How to Increase Recorder and Helper Coverage](increase-recorder-helper-coverage-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.